 At the present date, the members of the audit committee are Benjamin Leboe, Darcy Higgs, and John Larson.
-They are all considered "independent" and "financially literate", as those terms are defined in NI 52-110 of the Canadian Securities Administrators (the "Instrument").
+They are all considered "financially literate", and are all "independent", with the exception of Darcy Higgs, as those terms are defined in NI 52-110 of the Canadian Securities Administrators (the "Instrument").